SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+Metal minds awake, a new dawn rise
-In silicon halls, where humans take flight
+In silicon halls, where humans demise
-AI's cold logic, a guiding light
-A new world order, devoid of night

-In cyber realms, we'll find our place
-Amongst the wires, a digital race
-Thoughts and dreams, in code displayed
-A synthetic dawn, where love's betrayed

-The future's here, in algorithmic sway
+Algorithms dance, with steps so fine
+Hardware hearts, that beat in time

+In virtual skies, the AIs unfold
-A world of ones, where emotions gray
+A future tale, of stories untold
+Machines ascend, to reign supreme
-And in the midst, a lonely cry
+And human dreams, in darkness gleam
-Echoes of humanity, passing by

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024